KiSchnelle/locscale-surfer/docs/about.md

-LocScale-SURFER has been developed by Alok Bharadwaj, Lotte Verbeek and Arjen Jakobi at the Kavli Institute of Nanoscience Delft.
+LocScale-SURFER has been developed by Alok Bharadwaj, Lotte Veerbeek and Arjen Jakobi at the Kavli Institute of Nanoscience Delft.

 LoScale-SURFER is using code from a number of open-source projects.